Business Credit Cards Lack Many Protections

-American Express OPEN offers business applications that allow you to do basic accounting services such as view your statement and pay your bill.
+American Express Business offers business applications that allow you to do basic accounting services such as view your statement and pay your bill.
 A Search Manager section helps with advertising and social media campaigns.
-The OPEN Forum section allows small business owners to network or post tips for other business owners.
+The Business Forum section allows small business owners to network or post tips for other business owners.

 Ink by Chase has a program called Jot that allows customers to pay their bill, view statements and redeem reward points.
 You can also add an employee card or set up an additional account.